-- Expect to be out of bed, bathed, and dressed in your own clothes before breakfast.
-Button or zip front tops are best. - Your surgeon will visit. - The Physical Therapist will assist you with getting up and walking. - The Occupational Therapist will help you with range of motion exercises and learn to dress, groom, and manage your sling. - Pain will be controlled with oral pain medication. - You will work on independently completing daily activities such as dressing, bathing, and performing your home exercise program. - You will eat lunch with other patients, nursing staff, and your coach. - Your coach is encouraged to be present.
-Visitors are welcome late afternoon or evening. - Most patients go home this day, your occupational therapist and nurse will let you know if you are doing well enough to go home.
+- Expect to be out of bed, and dressed in your own clothes before breakfast.
+Button or zip front tops are best, large and stretchy pullover tops will work as well. - Your surgeon will visit. - The Physical Therapist will assist you with getting up and walking. - The Occupational Therapist will help you with range of motion exercises and learn to dress, groom, and manage your sling. - Pain will be controlled with oral pain medication. - You will work on independently completing daily activities such as dressing, bathing, and performing your home exercise program. - Your coach is encouraged to be present. - Most patients go home this day, your therapists and nurse will let you know if you are doing well enough to go home.